loopdash/loopdash/src/blog/business-nonprofit-website-questions.md

    - blogs
    - guide
    - nonprofit
+   - advocacy
    - business
+   - web design
 date: 2025-03-23
 url: /blog/business-nonprofit-website-questions
 ---

-For many organizations—whether you're running a nonprofit or growing a business—your website is one of your most valuable assets.
-It's often the first impression you make with potential clients, donors, customers, or community members.
-Choosing the right web partner isn’t just a creative decision—it’s a strategic one that can influence your success for years to come.
+For nonprofits and advocacy organizations, your website isn’t just a digital brochure—it’s your most powerful storytelling tool.
+It helps secure funding, galvanize supporters, and extend your mission beyond physical boundaries.
+For businesses, it drives visibility, builds trust, and creates a direct line to customers.

+But whether you're advocating for change or scaling your service, the stakes are the same: choosing the **right web agency** can determine how effectively your message reaches the world.

-At Loopdash, we’ve worked with organizations of all sizes, from grassroots nonprofits to fast-moving startups and national brands.
-Over time, we’ve learned what tends to work—and what often gets missed early in the process.
+At Loopdash, we’ve partnered with organizations across the spectrum—from grassroots campaigns and community nonprofits to growing companies and national networks.
+We’ve seen what leads to a smooth, mission-aligned build—and what issues tend to derail progress.

-If you’re preparing a formal RFP or simply starting to explore your options, here are some key questions to ask before hiring a web agency.
+If you're preparing an RFP or simply exploring options, here's how to evaluate a web design agency and make sure they’re the right fit for your nonprofit, advocacy group, or business.

 ---

-## 1. What platforms do you build on, and why?

-Some agencies specialize in custom development.
-Others work with open-source or drag-and-drop platforms.
-It’s important to understand which content management systems (CMS) they recommend—and how that aligns with your internal team's needs.

-> At Loopdash, we often recommend WordPress for its flexibility and long-term sustainability—especially for teams that want control over their content and fewer ongoing tech hurdles.

-Ask:
+## 1. Platform Choice: Does Their Approach Fit Your Needs?

+From WordPress to custom stacks to no-code platforms, every agency has its preferences.
+Make sure their recommendation aligns with your capacity and goals—not just their in-house tooling.

+Things to explore:
-- Is the platform open-source or proprietary?
+- Is the CMS open-source or proprietary?
-- Will we be able to make our own updates easily?
+- Will your team be able to edit pages easily?
-- Are there any limitations or hidden costs?
+- Are there limits on scalability or integrations?

+> For most nonprofits and advocacy sites, we recommend WordPress.
+It’s flexible, easy to manage, and well-supported—ideal for growing organizations that need editorial control without technical overhead.

 ---

-## 2. What is your process—and how long will it take?
+## 2. Timeline & Process: What Should You Expect?

-Every agency works a little differently.
-Some move quickly and lean, while others favor a more in-depth, research-driven process.

-You’ll want clarity on:
-- How long a typical build like yours takes
+Transparency around project timelines is crucial, especially if your launch is tied to a campaign, funding cycle, or legislative calendar.

+Ask agencies to walk you through:
+- Their standard process from kickoff to launch
-- What milestones or phases are involved
+- Expected phases and milestones
-- What happens if things shift along the way
+- How they handle delays, approvals, or scope changes

-This helps everyone plan ahead—whether it's internal reviews, copywriting, or approvals.
+This insight helps you align internal workflows—like stakeholder reviews or content development—with their production calendar.

 ---

-## 3. How involved will our team need to be?

-Every successful website project is a collaboration—but the level of involvement can vary.

-Ask:
-- Will we need to write all the content?
+## 3. Collaboration: How Much Will Your Team Be Responsible For?

+Website redesigns often require input from leadership, communications, development, and tech.
+Clarify how involved your team will be—and whether the agency offers strategic support.

+Look for clarity around:
+- Who’s responsible for writing or editing content
+- Support for accessibility, branding, or UX strategy
-- How many rounds of revisions are included?
+- How many revision rounds are included in the process
-- Will you guide us on accessibility, branding, or content strategy?

-Clear roles help the project move forward smoothly and keep expectations aligned.
+Knowing what’s expected upfront prevents scope creep and keeps things moving.

 ---

+## 4. Training & Handoff: Will You Be Set Up for Success?

+Post-launch independence is one of the most overlooked parts of hiring a web agency.
+Your team shouldn’t feel lost the day the site goes live.

+Make sure to discuss:
-## 4. What kind of training and documentation do you provide?
+- What kind of training, videos, or documentation are included

-Once your site launches, your team should feel empowered—not dependent.

-Ask:
-- Will we receive training, walkthroughs, or documentation?
-- Are tutorials or help videos included?
-- Can we get follow-up help if we need it later?

-Independence is a sign of a well-delivered project.
+- Whether the CMS will be customized or user-friendly out of the box
+- If follow-up support is available in the first 30–60 days

+Empowering your team reduces long-term dependency and ensures smooth onboarding for new staff or volunteers.

 ---

-## 5. Will we fully own the website and its assets?

-Ownership is critical.
-You should be able to move your site, switch providers, or make changes without being locked into a specific vendor or platform.

-Ask:
+## 5. Ownership: Do You Control Your Site and Assets?

+Ownership questions are especially important for nonprofits who may rely on changing grant partners, hosting providers, or consultants over time.

+Clarify:
-- Who owns the design and code?
+- Who owns the design, content, and code
+- What happens if you want to change hosts or agencies
-- Where will the site be hosted?
+- Whether all third-party accounts (e.g. DNS, analytics) will be in your name
-- Can we take it with us if we ever need to?

-> At Loopdash, our clients fully own their websites—design, code, and content.
-We believe your site should always belong to you.
+> At Loopdash, our clients retain full ownership of their websites.
+Your mission deserves control, not lock-in.

 ---

-## 6. What support is available after launch?
+## 6. Long-Term Support: What Happens After Launch?

-Even the most well-built sites need updates over time—whether it's a new feature, a content change, or a quick bug fix.

-Ask:
-- Do you offer ongoing support plans?
-- Can we get help on an as-needed basis?
-- How quickly do you respond to requests?

-A long-term support partner can help your website grow alongside your organization.
+Your website should evolve alongside your programs.
+Whether it's adding a new donation tool, launching a campaign, or publishing a policy brief, you’ll want support beyond day one.

+Discuss:
+- Monthly maintenance or retainer options
+- Hourly or on-demand availability
+- Typical turnaround times for content updates or feature requests

+Look for partners who treat post-launch support as part of a long-term relationship—not an afterthought.

 ---

-## Final Thoughts
+## Final Thoughts: Choosing a Mission-Aligned Web Partner

-A website project is more than a technical build—it’s an investment in clarity, credibility, and long-term impact.
-The right web partner will understand your goals, respect your constraints, and bring a structured approach to what can sometimes feel overwhelming.

-If you're starting to plan your next website, we’d be glad to share insight or answer questions—no strings attached.
-Whether you choose to work with Loopdash or another agency, we hope this guide helps you feel more confident and better prepared.

-We're here when you're ready.
+For nonprofits and advocacy organizations, hiring a web design agency is about more than just aesthetics—it’s about clarity, credibility, and impact.

+The right partner will:
+- Understand your mission and messaging
+- Build with accessibility and sustainability in mind
+- Equip your team with the tools and confidence to thrive online

+If you're preparing for a redesign or simply exploring possibilities, we’d be glad to share ideas or offer advice.
+No pitch, no pressure—just insight from a team that’s walked this path with others like you.

+Your mission deserves a website that works as hard as you do.